mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

       bool reset_Jacobian;
   };

-The main program is started, and declared such that it can accept command line arguments, which are parsed to ``dolfin_init``:
+The main program is started, and declared such that it can accept command line arguments.
+Such are parsed to ``dolfin_init``:

 .. code-block:: c++